 Over the years, coffee production spread from Pará to Rio de Janeiro, at first fueled by slave labor and then by paid workers.

 By 1840, Brazil had become the largest coffee producer in the world – a position it has not yet relinquished.

 32 Coffee Growing Regions of Brazil

-When cherries are handpicked by people, this is not a problem because a discerning farmer can pick only the ripe cherries.
+When cherries are handpicked, this is not a problem because a discerning farmer can pick only the ripe cherries.